 Next, we prepare the cable of the VTX by removing the power supply cables (plus 5V and Ground) for the camer.
 The reason for this is that the camera will be powerd over the PDB and not the VTX, which whould be possible too.
 However, this should reduce the heat of the VTX.

-Install the Camera and the VTX
+Install the Camera and the VTXPermalink

 With the prepared cables of the camera and the VTX we look for suitable pins on the PDB and the FC.